François-Xavier Gbré was born in Lille, France, in 1978. He lives and works in Abidjan, Ivory Coast.

 He graduated with a degree in Photography from École Supérieure des Métiers Artistiques de Montpellier in France.
 While engaging with time and geography, his work summons the language of architecture as a witness of memory and social changes.
 From remnants of colonial times to landscapes that are redefined by current events, François-Xavier Gbré explores territories and revisits history.

-Notably, his work is part of the collection of Centre Pompidou, Paris, the Smithsonian Institute, Washington DC, Société Générale, France, Tate Modern in London, UK and the Walter Collection at Ulm in Germany.
+Notably, his work is part of the collection of Tate Modern in London, UK, Centre Pompidou in Paris, the Smithsonian Institute, in Washington DC and the Walter Collecion at Neu-Ulm in Germany.